-- (2) Includes \$938.4 million for the Aquila acquisition. - (3) 2011, 2010 and 2008 include a \$27.3 million, a \$9.9 million and a \$61.4 million, non-cash after-tax unrealized mark-to-market loss, respectively, related to certain interest rate swaps; while 2012 and 2009 include a \$1.2 million and a \$36.2 million non-cash after-tax unrealized mark-to-market gain, respectively, related to certain interest rate swaps. - (4) 2012 includes a non-cash after-tax ceiling test impairment loss of \$17.3 million offset by an after-tax gain on sale of \$18.9 million of our Williston Basin assets (see Notes 12 and 22 of the Notes to the Consolidated Financial Statements of this Annual Report on Form 10-K.) - (5) Includes a \$27.8 million non-cash after-tax ceiling test impairment charge to our crude oil and natural gas properties taken in 2009 and a \$16.9 million after-tax gain on sale of 23.5 percent ownership interest in Wygen I. - (6) Includes a \$59.0 million non-cash after-tax ceiling test impairment charge to our crude oil and natural gas properties taken in 2008. - (7) Discontinued operations include the operations of the Energy Marketing segment in 2012, 2011, 2010, 2009 and 2008, and the assets sold in the IPP Transaction for 2009 and 2008. - (8) During November 2011, we issued 4.4 million shares of common stock which diluted our earnings per share in subsequent periods. - (9) Excludes Cheyenne Light. - (10) Tons of coal decreased in 2012 due to the expiration of an unprofitable train load-out contract.
+^{(1) 2011} and 2010 include a \$27 million and \$9.9 million non-cash after-tax unrealized mark-to-market loss, respectively, related to certain interest rate swaps; while 2013, 2012 and 2009 include a \$20 million, \$1.2 million and a \$36 million non-cash after-tax unrealized mark-to-market gain, respectively, related to certain interest rate swaps.
+2013 also includes \$7.6 million after-tax expense for a make-whole premium, write-off of deferred financing costs relating to the early redemption of our \$250 million notes and interest expense on new debt, while 2012 includes an after-tax make-whole provision of \$4.6 million for early redemption of our \$225 million notes.

+- (3) 2009 Net income includes a \$28 million non-cash after-tax ceiling test impairment charge to our crude oil and natural gas properties and a \$17 million after-tax gain on sale of a 23.5 percent ownership interest in Wygen I. - (4) Discontinued operations include post-closing adjustments and operations relating to our Energy Marketing segment in 2013, 2012, 2011, 2010 and 2009, and the assets sold in the IPP Transaction for 2009. - (5) During November 2011, we issued 4.4 million shares of common stock, which diluted our earnings per share in subsequent periods. - (6) Excludes Cheyenne Light. - (7) Tons of coal decreased in 2012 due to the expiration of an unprofitable train load-out contract.

 For additional information on our business segments see Item 7.
-Management's Discussion and Analysis of Financial Condition and Results of Operations, Item 7A.
-Quantitative and Qualitative Disclosures about Market Risk and Note 17 to the Consolidated Financial Statements in this Annual Report on Form 10-K.
+Management's Discussion and Analysis of Financial Condition and Results of Operations, Item 7A, Quantitative and Qualitative Disclosures about Market Risk and Note 4 to the Consolidated Financial Statements in this Annual Report on Form 10-K.